 I think the biscuit was named after the winner of the Kentucky Derby in 1958.

 Arnotts who manufacture the Tim Tam claim that there are nearly 400 million Tim Tams sold every year in some form or other.

 I nearly let this one slip by me.
 How could I have forgotten this one and absolute must to have at the footy with the old meat pie.

 The started life in Wagga Wagga a town in NSW in 1951

 To quote exactly how they are made :-

 Today CHIKO Rolls are produced in Bathurst, NSW by Simplot Australia, and are made on a unique machine that creates the pastry and the filling of fresh vegetables and meat at exactly the same time.
 The product starts as a continuous CHIKO Roll which, after cooking, is sliced down to size.
 The famous pastry ends are added before the CHIKO Rolls are par-fried for a second time.
-Every CHIKO is still despatched with the famous CHIKO serving bag that has only changed slightly over the years, but has always maintained its original appearance.
+Every CHIKO Roll is still dispatched with the famous CHIKO Roll serving bag that has only changed slightly over the years, but has always maintained its original appearance.